bluecurrent/HomeAssistantAPI/docs/source/testing/api-package-testing.md

 ### AsyncMock

-When a test needs to check if a async function is called an AsyncMock is used.
+When a test needs to check if an async function is called an AsyncMock is used.

 ```python
 test_close = mocker.patch(